Top 10 interview mistakes

 - Do NOT answer the “how much are you looking for” question until you are ready to negotiate a salary.

-- Don’t ask about the benefits plan on the first interview.
+- Don’t ask about the benefits plan during the first interview.

 - Don’t look at your phone while in the interview.